avoidwork/tenso/README.md

 ETags are built in!
 Caching can be disabled by setting the `cache-control` header to a "private" or "no cache" directive (see the above `/uuid` example).

 ## Configuration
-This is a sample configuration for Tensō, without authentication or SSL.
+This is a sample configuration for Tenso, without authentication or SSL.
 This would be ideal for development, but not production!
 Enabling SSL is as easy as providing file paths for the two keys.

 ```
 {